 About the Art Museum

 The Andrews Art Museum is housed on the mezzanine level of the Cultural Arts Center.
 In 2007, under founder and former director Annette Rawlings, the museum became a venue for artists to showcase their 2D and 3D artwork.
 After taking over as museum director in 2011 Tom Vogler continued to exhibit nationally recognized artists, and also began to have art shows for local and regional artists.
-Since 2010 the museum has hosted an annual 50/50 Show where 50 local artists display their work and offer it for sale at $50 each.
+Since 2011 the museum has hosted an annual 50/50 Show where 50 local artists display their work and offer it for sale at $50 each.
 This event is made possible through a grant from the NC Arts Council with funding provided by the National Endowment for the Arts.
 The one-day exhibition held each spring has grown extensively, and now in its eighth year also hosts musical performances by local musicians and book signings by local authors.
 In addition to the annual locals show the museum periodically displays artists work from nationally recognized artists and has even shown internationally recognized artists.

 The mission of the Andrews Art Museum is to give artists, writers, and musicians the opportunity to gain exposure by participating in exhibits and shows throughout the year and to continue to promote Andrews NC as a notable destination for art.

 Past events along with descriptions, photos, news articles and participating artists can be found on the museum’s Facebook page.